sosegon/watch-finder/ml/README.md

 #### Improvements to do

-- Improve the descriptor by adding color information to increase the accuracy when comparing watches.
+- Improving the descriptor by adding color information to increase the accuracy when comparing watches.

 It is also possible to crop the images in the database to remove the belt.
 This will also improve the model in the detection module.